awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

     If an Aurora MySQL version 5\.6\.10a DB cluster was part of an Aurora global database, the DB cluster can't be included in a blue/green deployment even if the DB cluster was removed from the Aurora global database\.
 To include the DB cluster in a blue/green deployment, upgrade the DB cluster to a higher Aurora MySQL version\.
   + AWS CloudFormation
 + The following are limitations for changes in a blue/green deployment:
-  + Aurora MySQL version 3 \(compatible with MySQL 8\.0\) DB clusters aren't supported in the blue environment, but they are supported in the green environment\.
   + You can't change an unencrypted DB cluster into an encrypted DB cluster\.
   + You can't change an encrypted DB cluster into an unencrypted DB cluster\.
   + You can't change a blue environment DB cluster to a higher engine version than its corresponding green environment DB cluster\.